t4d-gmbh/Weekend-Out/README.md

 They create branches for different categories of items: `feature/blankets`, `feature/grill`, and `feature/drone`.
 Each friend adds their items to the list and commits their changes.

-## Part 1: Setting Up the Repository and Adding Items Locally

 However, as they merge their branches into the main list, they encounter a problem: merge conflicts!
 Bob and Alice both added items to the same line in the `packing_list.md` file.
 Now, they need to resolve these conflicts to ensure everyone’s items are included.

-Luckily, they have learned about Git and how to resolve conflicts through the following exercises:
+Thanks god they have learned about Git and how to resolve conflicts through the following exercises:

 ### 1. Set up the repository and add items